istio/istio/DEV-GUIDE.md

 ### Setting up Go

 Many Istio components are written in the [Go](http://golang.org) programming language.
 To build, you'll need a Go development environment.
-Builds for Mixer require Go version 1.8.
 If you haven't set up a Go development environment, please follow [these instructions](https://golang.org/doc/install) to install the Go tools.

+Istio currently builds with Go 1.9

 ### Setting up Bazel